ambertide/ambertide.github.io/about.md

 ---

 Hello, my name is Ege Özkan, I am a Computer Engineering student from IZTECH which is a nice little university in Urla, Izmir.
-I am deeply intrested in technologies related to education.
+I am deeply interested in technologies related to education.

 Check my social medias, criticize my repositories thanks.